-In the ever-evolving landscape of digital marketing, Email Marketing and Marketing Automation have emerged as two powerful tools that can significantly impact a company's outreach and engagement strategies.
+In the ever-evolving landscape of digital marketing, Email Marketing vs Marketing Automation have emerged as two powerful tools that can significantly impact a company’s outreach and engagement strategies.
 In this article, we will delve deep into the world of Email Marketing and Marketing Automation, comparing their strengths, weaknesses, and the scenarios in which each is most effective.

 Key Concepts and Terminology